SciarraColonna/CI2024_project-work/README.md

 In order to achieve this, the algoritm relies on:
 - A regular (every 10 generations) injection of random individuals created with grow method.
 - A decrease by 1 in each generation of the tournament size in case of stagnation.
-- An adjustment in the probabilities of the three types of mutation in case of stagnation (they become `Pm_1 = 0.6`, `Pm_2 = 0.3`, `Pm_3 = 0.3`), in order to make collapse mutation and hoist mutation more frequent (those two types of mutation allow varying the structure of the individuals of the population in a more inpacting way).
+- An adjustment in the probabilities of the three types of mutation in case of stagnation (they become `Pm_1 = 0.6`, `Pm_2 = 0.3`, `Pm_3 = 0.3`), in order to make collapse mutation and hoist mutation more frequent (those two types of mutation allow varying the structure of the individuals of the population in a more impacting way).
-- A diversity enforcement in the parents selected using tournament selection, allowing crossover to be performed between trees with a different structure.
+- A diversity enforcement in the parents selected using tournament selection, allowing crossover to be performed between trees with a different structure.<br><br>

+## Comparison with the previous algorithm
+With respect to the previous algorithm, this version of the GP allowed the following improvements in the solution MSE:
+- **Dataset 1**: same result as before
+- **Dataset 2**:
+- **Dataset 3**: reduction of the MSE by 3 orders of magnitude
+- **Dataset 4**: reduction of the MSE by 2 orders of magnitude
+- **Dataset 5**:
+- **Dataset 6**: reduction of the MSE by 6 orders of magnitude
+- **Dataset 7**:
+- **Dataset 8**: